OpenSourceEconomics/ose-course-data-science/iterations/bonn_ss_19/README.md

 * **When is the student project due?** We need to finish working on our projects by noon on 07/04/19.

 * **Why are the projects public?** Transparency and reproducibility is a core value in research.
 Also, we want to learn from each other.

+* **When do I need to sign up for the project?** You need to sign up for the class between 04/08/19 - 04/14/19.